This tiny Austin cemetery has been here for 162 years. Will construction force it out?

 In death, the city — with its roads, airports and buildings — grew to envelope his relatives.
 The lights of the city drown out the stars that once shone down on their graves.
 It’s kind of the same with the Broken Spoke.
 James built the music hall in what was once the country — far from the city, in those days.

 “I got all these modernistic apartments all around me.
 I got a busy South Lamar.
-It's never been that busy in my lifetime and ever before and it's got all the hustle and bustle of Austin,” he says.
+It's never been that busy in my lifetime and ever before and it's got all the hustle and bustle of Austin,” he said.

 Then I think about his words about family history: “You should know where you came from — maybe it’ll help you figure out where you’re going.”
 Indeed.